How to work with Views and the Modern Advanced Find in Dynamics 365

 • Key Dates (Created on, Deactivated on, Next payment date etc.)

-A key piece of functionality for Views, is the ability to Filter the list of Rows by the information held in the Columns.
-For example, you may want to only see a list of Active Contacts located in Dallas; this is can be easily achieved with Views.
+A key piece of functionality for views, is the ability to filter the list of rows by the information held in the columns.
+For example, you may want to only see a list of active contacts located in Dallas; this can be easily achieved with Views.

 Personal views are views that are created by individual users in an organisation.
-They are only visible to the user that created them unless they choose to share them with other users.
+They are only visible to the user who created them unless they choose to share them with other users.

 By selecting the three dots next to each Personal View you can select from multiple options: